flan02/Jobfinder-platform-ts/README.md

 # Jobfinder-platform-ts
-Full stack app that allow users to apply for a job
+Full stack app that allow users to apply for a job.

 # Mongodb insert date in mongosh